Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Experiments

-\textbf{Transferability to Standard Transformers models.} Our theory from \S\ref{ssec:training_dynamics} makes a prescriptive suggestion to remove beyond capacity graphs to reduce dependence on heuristics, and \Cref{fig:restrict_dt} demonstrated the effectiveness of this approach on disentangled transformers.
+\paragraph{Transferability to Standard Transformers models.} Our theory from \S\ref{ssec:training_dynamics} makes a prescriptive suggestion to remove beyond capacity graphs to reduce dependence on heuristics, and \Cref{fig:restrict_dt} demonstrated the effectiveness of this approach on Disentangled Transformers.
 We now evaluate this on standard Transformers.
-We train the same 2-layer Transformers model as in our preliminary study in \S\ref{ssec:prelim} but this time, we train on the restricted distribution $\ER_\leq$ instead where all graphs $G \in \ER_\leq$ has $\diam(G) \leq 3^2=9$.
+We train the same 2-layer Transformers model as in our preliminary study in \S\ref{ssec:prelim} but this time, we train on the restricted distribution $\ER_\leq$ instead where all graphs $G \in \ER_\leq$ have $\diam(G) \leq 3^2=9$.
 As shown in \Cref{fig:roberta_restrict_diam}, when tested on the OOD $\TChain$ dataset with maximum chain length 10, the one trained on $\ER_\leq$ can successfully generalize but the one trained on unconstrained distribution $\ER$ cannot.
+It also helps model generalize to OOD $\TClique$ graphs as well (see \Cref{fig:roberta_restrict_diam_2clique}).